Advertising a park home for sale: where to live next?

 If you’re selling your park home and planning for the future, the Homewise Home for Life Plan could be the option for you.

 The Home for Life Plan is a lifetime lease option that’s available to anyone aged over 60 years old.
-It’s a legally binding agreement that means you pay a one-off discounted price to live in the property of your choice, without any rent, mortgage or interest repayments for your lifetime.
+It’s a legally binding agreement that means you pay a one-off reduced price to live in the property of your choice, without any rent, mortgage or interest repayments for your lifetime.

 Using the Home for Life Plan means your affordability would be boosted.
 You could find the perfect home for your retirement at a reduced price, enabling you to pay off debts, free up funds for your future as well as creating an early inheritance if you wish.

-Every plan is bespoke and can be used to purchase almost any property in England and Wales at a reduced price, with discounts up to 59% off the market price for the property.
+Every plan is bespoke and can be used to purchase almost any property in England and Wales at a reduced price, up to 59% off the market price for the property.
 For the equivalent cost of renting, you could find a more suitable property with all the security of owning your home but not the expense.